adamzemmoura/pychat/README.md

 Web Programming with Python and JavaScript

 ---
-## NOTE TO MARKER
-This assignment is a couple of days late.
-I asked Brian for an extension due to extenuating personal circumstances and he kindly granted an extension until Thursday (today at the time of pull request) so hopefully I will not incur any loss of marks as a result.

----
 ## Overview

 For this project I built a simple chat app using Flask and SocketIO.
 The app supports multiple channels and "remembers" the user between sessions.